sappelhoff/sp_experiment/README.md

 The experiment is setup as such that the inputs in the GUI are restricted.
 More general settings can be changed in the `define_settings.py` file.
-Most importantly, you have to set the `yoke_map`.
-This is a dictionary that determines which replay of an active condition a participant sees when they are in the passive condition.
+Most importantly, the `yoke_map`: This is a dictionary that determines which replay of an active condition a participant sees when they are in the passive condition.

  Example: